Types of Online Personal Training

 (2) Live One-On-One or Group

 Live one-on-one or group training is at the opposite end of the spectrum of online personal training, with automated being at the other end.
 Because you are working with a trainer face-to-face virtually, this approach to online personal training is most similar to in-person training.
-That similarity often means that live online training is the most expensive type of online personal training.
+That similarity often means that live online training can be the most expensive type of online personal training.

 Like the automated approach, convenience is a plus.
 Wherever your computer and equipment are located, and you have an internet connection, you can train.
 There are two sides to flexibility, though.
 Unlike automated online training, having a live personal trainer can help with exercise choice and nutrition diversity.
 However, similar to in-person training, flexibility is most affected because there is a set meeting time.
 And if you don’t show up for your training, you could be charged for a no-show.
+MyFitPod is fast-growing and popular company offering this type of online training.

 Because you get the motivation and accountability, questions and issues tended to, and the ability to mix up and progress your training and nutrition plans regularly, live online training is definitely a plus.
 But, as highlighted above, given its resemblance to in-person training, these benefits often come with a heftier price tag.